-Anne is a bit of a food freelancer.
-She is the owner of On the Spot Gourmet, a personal chef company but also does an array of other activities where she shares her lifelong love of cooking.
-A former college basketball coach and wellness instructor, Anne is graduate of WRSOC.
+Anne Haynam Anne is a bit of a food freelancer.
+She is the owner of On the Spot Gourmet, a personal chef company, but also does an array of other activities where she shares her lifelong love of cooking.
+A former college basketball coach and wellness instructor, Anne is a graduate of WRSOC.
 She is a regular guest chef at Auburn Twin Oaks Winery for featured wine and food dinners, teaches both privately and at WRSOC, and does an array of other specialized food events such as interactive cooking parties, culinary team building and tasting menu dinner parties.
 Anne has a passion for international travel and the culinary traditions that allow food to be a vehicle for exploring the world.

-Kathy is an educator, restaurant consultant, and bread expert.
-She was mentored by French Chef, Danielle Forrestier and has been teaching at WRSOC for over 19 years.
-Kathy was trained by Zona Spray and is a graduate of WRSOC.This past fall she received training with Jeff Hamelman and James MacGuire, both leading bread authorities.
-Her recently released DVD, Classic French Bread and More… takes you step by step through the art of bread making.
+Kathy Lehr Kathy is an educator, restaurant consultant, and bread expert.
+She was mentored by French Chef Danielle Forrestier and has been teaching at WRSOC for over 20 years.
+Kathy was trained by Zona Spray and is a graduate of WRSOC.
+Kathy has also received training from Jeff Hamelman and James MacGuire, both leading bread authorities.
+Her DVD, Classic French Bread and More… takes you step by step through the art of bread making.